IntelliPAP 12 volt DC Power Cord

 CPAP.com sells Battery Packs to accompany your machine if an integrated battery is not available.
 Visit CPAPtalk for more advice specific to your needs, or view this past thread on the topic here.

 Bought be cause I can use it in my trailer.
 12 volts.
-Have only used it once but seemed to more...
+Have only used it once but seemed to work fine. more...

 This cord fit my machine and worked perfectly.

 This is a real game changer!
-With this cord I am now able to go on Boy Scout camp more...
+With this cord I am now able to go on Boy Scout camp out with my son again.
+It works great. more...

 This is THE cord for powering your IntelliPAP.